ZEN (named for racing as: Nice One Zola)

 Zen settled in very quickly in his foster home.

-He did not seem to be in any pain with his damaged wrist but we had pain
+He did not seem to be severe pain with his damaged wrist but we had pain

 relief for him if/when needed.